MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

     :::column-end:::
 :::row-end:::

-If you have trouble accessing your Azure subscription, this may be because you are behind a proxy.
+If you have trouble accessing your Azure subscription, it may be because you are behind a proxy.
 To resolve connection issues, see [Network Connections in Visual Studio Code][23].

 #### [PyCharm](#tab/pycharm-ide)